nivlab/jspsych-demos/tasks/rsl-v2/README.md

 # Risk sensitive learning (v2)

+## Author(s)

-Author(s): Sam Zorowitz, Branson Byers
+Sam Zorowitz (szorowi1 [at] gmail.com), Branson Byers

+## Description

-A child-friendly, fishing-themed jsPsych implementation of the risk sensitive learning task ([Niv et al. 2012](https://doi.org/10.1523/JNEUROSCI.5498-10.2012)) using Javascript and CSS.
+A variant of the risk sensitive learning task with a fishing-themed cover story.

+## References

+- Niv, Y., Edlund, J. A., Dayan, P., & O'Doherty, J. P. (2012).
+Neural prediction errors reveal a risk-sensitive reinforcement-learning process in the human brain.
+Journal of Neuroscience, 32(2), 551-562.